mgerrard/llama/README.md

 # LLAMA

 ## About
-LLAMA (Lessen Loaded ASTs (for) Modular Analysis) is a preprocessing tool used to produce abbreviated C programs to allow for modular analysis of C programs.
+LLAMA (Lessen Large ASTs (for) Modular Analysis) is a preprocessing tool used to produce abbreviated C programs to allow for modular analysis of C programs.
 LLAMA accepts a C program, `P`, and a function, `f()`, in said program and produces a C program, `P'`, that contains the portions of the program needed to analyze `f()`.
 This project is closely